-On arrival at hospital you should report to ward 2C on level 2.
-You will be allocated a bed/chair in 2C, 2D, the cardiac day unit or the coronary care unit and will be asked to change into a hospital gown.
+On arrival at hospital you should report to the Cardiac Day Unit where you will be allocated a single room and asked to change into a hospital gown.

 An electrocardiogram (ECG) test will be carried out.

 A nurse will insert a small tube (cannula) into a vein in your arm or back of your hand in order to give you drugs during the procedure.